Tzintzun444/pswrd_entropy_gen/pswrd_entropy_gen/README.md

     - math.
     - typing.

-I wish you enjoy this project!
+I hope you enjoy this project!